1. Purpose, Scope, and Organization

-The Hostragon security team shall evaluate the severity of every detected vulnerability in terms of the likelihood and potential impact of an exploit, and shall develop mitigation strategies and schedules accordingly.
+The Hostragon security team evaluates the severity of every detected vulnerability in terms of the likelihood and potential impact of an exploit, and develop mitigation strategies and schedules accordingly.
 Suitable mitigations include complete remediation or implementing compensating controls.

 6.2.
 Incident Detection and Response

-The Hostragon security team shall use all of the following measures to detect security incidents.
+The Hostragon security team use all of the following measures to detect security incidents.

 - Monitor logs to detect potentially malicious or unauthorized activity.